 - Correlate dynamic data

-It’s time for you to configure the “load” options of your performance tests. k6 allows configuring in several ways:
+It's time for you to configure the load options of your performance tests. k6 lets you configure this in several ways:

-If you are recording a user session of a website, by default, you will record all the HTTP requests, including requests from third-party tools used on your website — for example, Analytics tools, Facebook, Twitter, Support Widgets, CDNs and many more.
+If you are recording a user session of a website, by default, you'll record all the HTTP requests that your website uses.
+This includes requests from the third-party tools that your site uses, e.g. analytics tools, Facebook, Twitter, Support Widgets, CDNs, et cetera.

-- These third-party requests will skew the percentiles of your performance results.
+- They will skew the percentiles of your performance results.

-- You may have no ability to impact the performance of the third-party service
+- You may not be able to affect the performance of the third-party service.

 In Chrome, you can use the DevTools Network Filter to select only particular domains.
 The Filter input accepts a Regex to match multiple domains.

-After filtering your selected domains, you can download the HAR file as described in the first step of this tutorial, and the HAR file will only include the requests to the selected domains.
+After filtering your selected domains, you can download the HAR file as described in the first step of this tutorial.
+The HAR file will include only the requests to the selected domains.

-If you don’t know all the domains to filter, it is beneficial to use the query language of the Network Filter.
+If you don't know all the domains to filter, it helps to use the query language of the Network Filter.
 Just input domain: in the filter to see all the different domains recorded by the Network Panel.

-In a load testing, correlation means extracting one or more values from the response of one request and then reusing them in subsequent requests.
-Often times this could be getting a token or some sort of ID necessary to fulfill a sequence of steps in a user journey
+In load testing, correlation is when you extract the value from the response of one request and reuse it in a subsequent request.
+Often, the correlation would be for a token or ID that is needed to run a sequence of steps in a user journey.

 The recorded HAR file may include dynamic data used on your site - IDs, CSRF tokens, VIEWSTATE, wpnonce, and other dynamic values - that will be converted into the k6 script.

-To run your load test correctly, you may need to replace the hard coded data with dynamic data that k6 gets from previous requests.
-For example, tokens will expire quickly and it is one of the most common things that users will correlate from a recorded session.
+To run your load test correctly, you may need to replace the hardcoded data with dynamic data that k6 gets from previous requests.
+For example, tokens expire quickly, and they are one of the most common things that users will correlate from a recorded session.

 Here are a few examples using the k6 API to correlate dynamic data.